SamuelFoliSosu/Asset_Mgt_API/README.md

     - asset_status
     - asset_status_history

-- Models implemented for each app following the master schema
+- Models implemented for each app following the database schema

 - SQLite database in use (default Django)